 Note: To create an encrypted sparse bundle with another disk format, sparse bundle support will need to be added to existing tools, or you need to make a custom utility.
 In case of sufficient interest, the "Create New Disk" option of Disk Decipher can be extended to support this too.

 If you use an encrypted sparse bundle with non-DMG disk format, I would love to hear about it.
 When this becomes common use, the app will be updated to try other disk formats by default.

-The initial implementation has the following limitations
+The initial implementation has the following limitation

-- Local Disks only
+- Local Disks and Linked Disks only (i.e. no Remote Disk support)

-Both limitations will be addressed during the 3.8.x updates.
+This limitation will be addressed during the 3.8.x updates.